SoftUni-Internal/interactive-content/EN/06-Nested-Loops/05-Summary.md

 [slide]
 # Summary
-In this lesson you learnt that:
+In this lesson we larned:

 - **For-loops** can use different **steps**
    - E.g. `i += 2` or `i *= 2` or `i = i * i`
 - **Nested loops** are loops, placed **within another loop**
-    - Nested **for** loops, e.g. process data by rows and columns
+    - Nested **for loops**, could be used for processing data by rows and columns
-    - Nested **while** loops, e.g. nested repeating logic with exit conditions
+    - Nested **while loops**, are verry well applied for nested, repeating logic with exit conditions

 [/slide]